Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 Similarly, a well-designed graphical user interface (GUI) will help users avoid having problems with your software.

-A well designed GUI can sometimes compensate for small flaws in software, but by no means can it replace good programming which will ultimately define the value of your product.
+A well-designed GUI can sometimes compensate for minor flaws in software, but by no means can it replace good programming, which will ultimately define the value of your product.

 9. And Updatable

-Updating your software should be a no-brainer for the end-user because they are more than likely to skip the updating process if they find it complicated, which will eventually lead to problems with functionality.
+Updating your software should be a no-brainer for the end-user, as they are likely to skip the process if it’s complicated, which can lead to functionality issues.

-To avoid exposing your software to potential problems, make sure the updating process is a breeze.
+To avoid exposing your software to potential problems, ensure the updating process is seamless.

 10. The software must be Efficient